Skip to main content

 How to Choose a Medicare Part D Plan: A Step-by-Step Guide for 2026

-Choosing the wrong Part D plan can cost you hundreds of dollars a year — or more.
+Choosing the wrong Part D plan can cost you hundreds of dollars a year.
+Or more.
 Here is a clear, actionable guide to selecting the right prescription drug plan for your specific medications.

 Max Zlobin